famished-tiger/Skeem/README.md

 - [The Scheme Programming Language, 4th Edition](https://www.scheme.com/tspl4/) by Kent Dybvig.
 An complete, introductory textbook on Scheme based on the older R5RS standard.
 - [Teach Yourself Scheme in Fixnum Days](http://ds26gte.github.io/tyscheme/index.html) by Dorai Sitaram

-## Other similar Ruby projects
-__Skeem__ isn't the sole implementation of the Scheme language in Ruby.
-Here are a few other ones:
-- [Heist gem](https://rubygems.org/gems/heist) -- Probably one of best Scheme implementation in Ruby.
-Really worth a try.
-Alas, the [project](https://github.com/jcoglan/heist) seems to be dormant for several years.

 ## Usage

 ### Example 1 (Variable definition)